Getting your Trinity Audio player ready... |

 KEY FACT:

-All GMAT sections are scored on a scale of 60-90 in 1-point increments.
-The Total Score is scored on a scale of 205-805 in 10-point increments.
+The three GMAT sections are each scored on a scale of 60-90 in 1-point increments.
+The total score is scored on a scale of 205-805 in 10-point increments.

-You can learn more about scoring on the GMAT, including score report changes, in our guide to GMAT scoring.
-And if you’d like to know more about the ins and outs of scoring on the current GMAT, this guide to how the GMAT is scored has answers.
+If you want to learn more about the ins and outs of scoring on the GMAT, this guide to how the GMAT is scored has answers.

-For now, let’s move on to our discussion of the GMAT percentile rankings.
-We’ll start with a review of what percentile rankings indicate about how test-takers performed.
+Let’s now move on to the discussion of GMAT percentile scores.
+We’ll start by reviewing what percentile rankings indicate about GMAT score distribution and how test takers performed.

 What Do Percentile Rankings Indicate?